-71114.01-0 PROCEDURE COMPLETION
+71114.01-05 PROCEDURE COMPLETION

 This procedure is considered complete when all the inspection requirements listed in the procedure have been satisfied.
+Routine reviews of problem identification and resolution activities performed in this attachment should equate to approximately 10 to 15 percent of the resource estimate range described above.
 For the purpose of reporting completion in the Reactor Program System (RPS), the sample size is defined as one.
 A sample size of one will be reported in RPS when the procedure is completed in its entirety.
 Regions should use note 5 in RPS, “not applicable – completion not required during this inspection cycle” when Hostile Action Based evaluated exercise demonstration, IP 71114.07 “Exercise Evaluation - Hostile Action (HA) Event,” is performed in lieu of IP 71111.01.

-71114.01- REFERENCES
+71114.01-06 REFERENCES

-Inspection Procedure 71152, “Identification and Resolution”
+Inspection Procedure 71152, “Problem Identification and Resolution”

 Inspection Procedure 71151, “Performance Indicator Verification”